 Interests: Industrial Organization and Market Design of Real Estate and Education Markets

-Affiliations: Economics PhD student @ NYU and Research Affiliate @ ConsiliumBots
+Affiliation: Economics PhD student @ NYU

 I am on the 2025/2026 job market